-Defendants have provided, inter alia, documents regarding the time clock device at issue and an affidavit regarding the class size and method for determining the same.
+Defendant has provided documents regarding the time clock device at issue, an affidavit regarding class size and the method for determining the same, and the written consent form Defendant implemented in 2019.
+Further, Defendant has since confirmed the size of the Proposed Class at 266 individuals.